-The Director of IAS reports to the Chairman of the ACGL Audit Committee and administrative ly to the ACGL Chief Financial Officer.
-The Director of IAS also reports to AICL's Committee for AICL related activities (and has direct access to all members of the Committee) and the Committee reports any material issues to the Board.
+The Director of IAS reports to the Chairman of the ACGL Audit Committee and administratively to the ACGL Chief Financial Officer.
+The Director of IAS also reports to AICL's Board for AICL related activities (and has direct access to all members of the Board).

-An Annual Internal Audit Plan ("Audit Plan") is produced and submitted to the Company's Committee and the Board prior to starting fieldwork for any of the audits included in the Audit Plan.
+An Annual Internal Audit Plan ("Audit Plan") is produced and submitted to the Company's Board prior to starting fieldwork for any of the audits included in the Audit Plan.
 It summarizes IAS's risk assessment of the business, the scope of its work, the competencies of the team, and the resources, both internal and external, required to accomplish the Audit Plan.

 The Plan takes into consideration management's view of key and emerging risks per the Risk Register, as well as IAS's assessment of the Company's key and emerging risks and related controls and their linkage to historical and planned audits.
-IAS also performs a process based risk assessment which analyses risks within each of the business processes to assess the impact on the
+IAS also performs a process based risk assessment which analyses risks within each of the business processes to assess the impact on the Audit Plan.

-Audit Plan.
 The rationale for internal audit activity for the coming year is also detailed within the Audit Plan and is based on a number of factors which include, but are not limited to the assessed level of risk associated with each business process, planned operational changes, new or expanding lines of business, consideration of the work performed by other assurance providers, etc.